CoderDojoStirling/coderdojo-notes/README.md

 This project is essentially the wiki for CoderDojo Stirling.
 It contains useful information for running our dojos.

+## Making changes

 If you're a mentor, then feel free to make changes.
 You'll need to be a member of the [CoderDojoStirling](https://github.com/CoderDojoStirling) github organisation.
 Just give Greg your github username, and he'll add you.

+This page is in written in [Markdown](http://en.wikipedia.org/wiki/Markdown), which is "a markup language with plain text formatting syntax designed so that it can be converted to HTML".
+You can learn the basics of Markdown [here](https://help.github.com/articles/markdown-basics/).

+Editing this page is a case of going [here](https://github.com/CoderDojoStirling/coderdojo-notes/blob/master/README.md) and clicking on the 'Edit this file' icon (top right, looks like a pen).

 ## Past dojos